 Secretary of State

 As we all know, America’s global competitive advantages and standing as a leader are under constant challenge.
-The dedicated men and women of the State Department and USAID carry out the important and often perilous work of advancing America’s interest every single day.
+The dedicated men and women of the State Department and USAID carry out the important and often perilous work of advancing America’s interests every single day, 24 hours a day, 365 days a year.
 That mission is unchanged.
-However, the State Department and USAID, like many other institutions here and around the world, have not evolved in their responsiveness as quickly as new challenges and threats to our national security have changed and are changing.
+However, the State Department and USAID, like many other institutions here at home and around the world, have not evolved in their responsiveness as quickly as new challenges and threats to our national security have changed and are changing.

-I thank you for the time, and I’m happy to answer your questions.
+I thank you for your time and am happy to answer your questions.